BeeyondCereal

 Instructions

-• Add the olive oil and butter to a large skillet and heat over medium heat until sizzling.
+• Heat.
+Heat the olive oil and butter in a large skillet over medium heat until melted and lightly sizzling.

 Notes